 Day 4: Rifugio Lagazuoi to Rifugio Averau

 Day 4 gives a few path choices leading to the next refuge and I will cover some below.
-It’s best if you refer to the Tabacco Map 031 to visualise your options.
+It’s best if you refer to the Tabacco Map 03 to visualize your options.

-The shortest and fastest route takes you down on path 401 to Forcella Travenanzes then follows path 402 on descent to Passo Falzarego.
-You then ascend on path 441 all the way to rifugio Averau.
+The shortest and fastest route takes you down on path 401 to Forcella Travenanzes then follows path 402 on the descent to Passo Falzarego.
+You then ascend on path 441 all the way to Rifugio Averau.

 If you would like to learn a little bit about the bloody history of Passo Falzarego this is a great route to take.
 The entry to the Lagazuoi tunnels is only a couple of hundred meters away from the Lagazuoi hut.
 The tunnels are dark and narrow so you will need a head torch and ideally a helmet to avoid bumping your head on the low ceilings.

-During bad weather the tunnels are subjected to floods.
-This is what stopped me and my dad going this way.
+During bad weather, the tunnels are subjected to floods.
+This is what stopped me and my dad from going this way.
 I have explored the Lagazuoi tunnels the previous year so at least I didn’t feel like I missed out.